top of page

 Romantic Fiction Bookshop : by John Morey

-Classic storytelling from an author toned by the seasons; writing stories with the passion and freshness of a teenager.
+Classic storytelling from an author toned by the seasons, with the passion and freshness of a teenager.

 The Sign of the Rose is where it all starts, tracing Rosalee and Sean - a young couple with Irish Romani origins - as they flee after the Potato Famine, settling first in Tavistock in their quest for lost family.